Update Thursday 5/25: Attorney Johanna Griffiths was on THE TAKE with Sue O’Connell NECN to discuss the hearing! Check out the video.

 What is a CWOF exactly?

 CWOF stands for “continuance without a finding”, or continuation without a finding.
-Under Massachusetts law, it is an “admission to sufficient facts” to find you guilty, but not strictly speaking, an admission of guilt.
-It mean that you accept that they could find me you guilty, but you don’t have to formally plead guilty.
+Under Massachusetts law, it is an “admission to sufficient facts” to find you guilty, but not, strictly speaking, an admission of guilt.
+It means that you accept that they could find me guilty, but you don’t have to formally plead guilty.
 After the continuance period of the CWOF (usually 1 year or less), the incident does not show on a standard CORI background check to most employers or landlords.

 CWOFs exist so that you can honestly say that you have not been convicted of a crime.
 A conviction can cause you problems on job applications or for other purposes.
 But any CWOF will still count as a prior offense if you are charged with a crime again, so it is not erased, or a free pass to commit more crimes.
 You can’t get a CWOF on a second offense, it’s a one time deal.